 Other factors that can increase your risk include:

 - A history of the condition in your family

 Circumcision greatly lowers the risk of lichen sclerosus in men.

 What are the symptoms of lichen sclerosus?

 Lichen sclerosus causes skin changes.
 Very early on, you might not have any symptoms at all.
-A little later, small white spots might appear on your skin.
-Later, these spots might grow into larger, thin and wrinkled patches extending from the labia to the anus.
+A little later, you may see small white spots on your skin.
+Later, these spots might grow into larger, thin and wrinkled patches.
+The patches will go from the labia to the anus.

 Common symptoms might include:

 - Easy bleeding from minor rubbing of the skin

 - Pain or bleeding when having a bowel movement